5qu1zy/finalurivazap/README.md

 After registration or logging in there will be a botton and when you press it, it will take you to the page full of dishes.
-You just need to scrool and choose the one you would lie to have it is as simple as that.
+You just need to scrool and choose the one you would like to have it is as simple as that.

 #BUILT WITH